lblod/subsidy-applications-management-service/README.md

 ### Form versioning

 Within the [`FORM_VERSION_DIRECTORY`](#environment-variables) you can drop **timestamped** directories.
-These will contain all the files required to: construct, processes and visualize semantic-forms that can change over time.
+These will contain all the files required to: construct, process and visualize semantic-forms that can change over time.

 All directories are **REQUIRED** to have a **timestamp** in the [format](https://momentjs.com/docs/#/parsing/string-format/) `YYYYMMDDhhmmss` followed by a dash(-) and a title/description.